 Take care of your records.

-The main thing to remember is that when you get them out of your storage, or once you buy them, store them properly.
+The main thing to remember is that when you get your vinyl records out of storage, or once you buy them, you’ll need to store them properly.

 Make sure to place them upright in a dust-free, waterproof container.
 Stacking them or laying them flat is going to warp the records.